 "In 2016, on average, Field Scouted properties got 15 times more bookings than non-Field scouted properties."

-In other words, when Hipcamp sent dedicated photographers to camping sites to take a set of custom photos, rather than relying on photos submitted by the hosts, those listings got 15X (!!!) more bookings than similar campsites nearby,
+In other words, when Hipcamp sent dedicated photographers to camping sites to take a set of custom photos, rather than relying on photos submitted by hosts, those listings got 15X (!!!) more bookings than similar nearby campsites.

 And who among us would turn down 15X increases in sales?

-Real Estate agents were early adopters of the online listing model, and so they’re great people to talk to about the way to set up online marketplaces.
+Real Estate agents were early adopters of the online listing model, so they're great people to talk to about setting up online marketplaces.

-This great piece from Agent Impress, an industry publication that gives resources to real estate agents, boils down some great insights into 15 easy to digest facts.
+This great piece from Agent Impress, an industry publication that provides resources for real estate agents, distills key insights into 15 easy-to-digest facts.
 These were some of my favorites:

-In other words, when it comes to convincing someone to click that all-important “buy” button online, great professional photos encourage people to click sooner, and to pay more money for the same thing.
+In other words, when it comes to convincing someone to click that all-important "buy" button online, great professional photos encourage people to click sooner and pay more for the same thing.